Sex workers: Your rights

 In reality, often the brothel operator has, or seems to have, more power than the sex worker.
 If you want to even up the balance, you can get legal advice on the contract you are being asked to sign from:

-- the New Zealand Prostitutes Collective (NZPC)
+- the New Zealand Prostitutes Collective (NZPC), or

-- a Community Law Centre
+- a Community Law Centre, or

 - a lawyer.

-It’s common for brothel operators to include in contracts a system of fines for things like turning up late or wearing the wrong clothes.
+It’s common for brothel operators to include in a contracts a system of fines for things like turning up late or wearing the wrong clothes.
 If these fines are unreasonable and more like a punishment than about the true cost to the business of what you’re doing, then your boss might not be able to get them enforced if you took your boss to court.
-Someone from the Prostitutes Collective can help you negotiate a better contract.
+Someone from the NZPC can help you negotiate a better contract.

 Health and safety rights at work

-Health and Safety at Work Act 2015, Prostitution Reform Act 2003, ss 8–10
+Health and Safety at Work Act 2015 Prostitution Reform Act 2003, ss 8–10

 Even if you’re an independent contractor and not an employee, the brothel operator has to make sure you have a safe workplace.